ignaciomarinreyes/ISO8859-1_to_UTF-8/README.md

-Change an string writing in ISO8859-1 to UTF-8, and and vice versa.
+Convert an string writing in ISO8859-1 to UTF-8, and and vice versa.
 I use the constructor of class String and a personal method.

 Example 1: